Super Bowl XLV: Second half

-Pittsburgh's defense forced Green Bay to punt on the first drive of the second half, and got the ball at midfield after a face-mask call on Tom Crabtree while tackling Antonio Brown on the punt return.
-The offense then scored in five plays (all runs).
-First, Rashard Mendenhall broke free along with right sideline for a 17-yard run, then Isaac Redman rushed for 3 yards, and Roethlisberger ran for 6, bringing up third down and 1.
+Pittsburgh's defense forced Green Bay to punt on the first drive of the second half, and got the ball at midfield with the help of a face-mask penalty on Packers tight end Tom Crabtree while tackling wide receiver Antonio Brown on the punt return.
+The offense then recorded five consecutive runs to score.
+First, running back Rashard Mendenhall broke free along with right sideline for a 17-yard run, then running back Isaac Redman rushed for 3 yards, and Roethlisberger ran for 6, bringing up 3rd-and-1.
 On the next play, Redman tried to run up the middle, but was held up at the line, so he backed away and ran to the outside for a 16-yard gain to the 8-yard line.
-Then Mendenhall scored an 8-yard touchdown run on the next play, making the score 21–17.
-After forcing a punt, Pittsburgh mounted a drive to the Packers 29-yard line, but Green Bay's defense made a stand.
-First Roethlisberger's pass was batted down behind the line by linebacker Clay Matthews, then Roethlisberger tried a screen pass to tight end Heath Miller, but Desmond Bishop tackled him for a 3-yard loss.
-Then on third down Frank Zombo sacked Roethlisberger on the 34, and Suisham's ensuing 52-yard field goal attempt sailed wide left.
+Then Mendenhall scored an 8-yard touchdown run on the next play, cutting Pittsburgh's deficit to 21–17.
+After forcing a punt, the Steelers mounted a drive to the Green Bay 29-yard line, but the Packers' defense made a stand.
+First Roethlisberger's pass was batted down behind the line by linebacker Clay Matthews, then Roethlisberger tried a screen pass to tight end Heath Miller, but linebacker Desmond Bishop tackled him for a 3-yard loss.
+Then on third down, linebacker Frank Zombo sacked Roethlisberger for a 2-yard loss on the 34, and Suisham's ensuing 52-yard field goal attempt sailed wide left.